kroobose/torch-tensor-marathon/README.md

 | **DL Applications** | 14 | Real-world patterns: ViT patches, Multi-head Attention, Mixup, Focal Loss, RoPE |

 **Total:** 100 Problems

-## 🤝 Contributing

-Contributions are welcome!
-If you have a new problem idea or want to improve an existing one, please feel free to open a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-problem`)
-3. Commit your changes (`git commit -m 'Add new problem about LoRA'`)
-4. Push to the branch (`git push origin feature/amazing-problem`)
-5. Open a Pull Request

 ## 📄 License